outofcoffee/imposter/docs/openapi_plugin.md

 ## Overriding status code

-Sometimes you might want to force a particular status code to be returned, or use other path-specific behaviours.
+Sometimes you might want to force a particular status code to be returned, or use other specific behaviours.
 To do this, you can use the `resources` configuration:

 ```yaml
 # override-status-code-config.yaml